diegopacheco/tupilang/README.md

   * No Reflection
   * No Annotations
   * No Macros
+  * No Implicits
+  * No Scala Object
+  * No Package Object
 8. PENDING - Might add in the future (TBD):
   * Collections: Map
   * Pattern matching